Which Way Do You Think the Future Gets Formed?

 The idea behind this method of future lenses was originally introduced by Sohail Inayatullah and discussed further by Pero Micic.
 Yet both limited the options just to five lenses.
 The following list utilizes these five at the beginning but adds four at the end to get a more comprehensive list of nine alternative logics.
 This broader list is called Assessment through futures mindsets (ATF-lenses) which is used e.g. in Futures Platform.

 We need progress, growth and more technology.
 Belief in rationality and man in the centre of the world.
 The growth of economy and investment in research solve all our problems and make the world better day by day.

 We need to go back to the good old days.
-We are past our prime; we need to return to simpler times, when hierarchy was clearer, when technology was less disruptive, when the Empire was clear.
-Change is too overwhelming; we have lost our way, and must return.
+We are past our prime; we need to return to simpler times when the hierarchy was clearer when technology was less disruptive when the Empire was clear.
+Change is too overwhelming; we have lost our way and must return.